Tokyo | Travel Guide

 Traffic light status:

 Japan has been confirmed to be on England's amber list meaning it is legal to travel there for any reason, including a holiday.
-(The UK government discourages, but has taken no steps to prohibit, holidays to amber list countries).
 At the time of writing Japan is only accepting visitors under exceptional circumstances.

 Tokyo Travel Guide